Personal Terms

 You can cancel a payment (including a recurring payment) at any time up to the end of the business day before the payment is due to be paid from your account.

 You can't cancel a payment on the same day it's due to be paid from your account.
-This means that you cannot cancel transfers between Revolut accounts.
+In addition, you cannot cancel transfers carried out between Revolut accounts.

 You also can't cancel a currency exchange once we've received your request to carry it out.